processing/p5.js-website-legacy/README.md

 * For english version, the site will follow the same top-level hierarchy as the original site.
 When you switch to a different language, the permalink and file structure will include a two letter abbreviation immediately following the root url. (ex: `https://p5js.org/es/get-started/`)

+## Notes about Examples

+The examples are handled a bit differently from other pages.

+* All examples pages are built from `src/assets/data/examples`.
+* Within the examples folder, there is a folder for each language (ex: `en/`, `es/`, etc).
+* The folder, file, and numbering structure should match exactly between the different languages.
+Do not change the filenames.
+The text for the example name, description, and source code are all in the .js files in the folders.
+* Only the folder name may be changed for translation.
+Keep the number prefix the same, but translate the folder name itself.
+* When adding a new example, first add an english version of the file to the `en/` folder, then make sure it is duplicated in the same place in all other languages, then translate for whichever languages you can.
+* Assets for the examples are placed in `src/assets/data/examples/assets`.

 ## Documentation

 * [Assemble](http://assemble.io/) is used to build a static site out of all the layouts and yml data.